Fidelis Obikwu

 Fidelis C. Obikwu (born 12 June 1960), is a male former athlete who competed for England.

 Biography

-Obikwu was studying at North Carolina University in 1982 and became the British decathlon champion after winning the British AAA Championships title at the 1982 AAA Championships in Birmingham.
+Obikwu was studying at and competing for North Carolina University in 1982 and became the British decathlon champion after winning the British AAA Championships title at the 1982 AAA Championships in Birmingham.
 Shortly afterwards he represented England and won a bronze medal in the decathlon, at the 1982 Commonwealth Games in Brisbane, Australia.

 He won the Atlantic Coast Conference decathlon titles in 1982 and 1984 and finished second behind Greg Richards in the decathlon event at the 1986 AAA Championships in Wrexham.